mjuhanne/fyrtur-motor-board/README.md

 ##### CMD_SET_MAX_CURTAIN_LENGTH
 `00 ff 9a fa ee 14`
 - Sets the 'user defined' or 'logical' maximum curtain length (pos=100) to the current curtain position.
-This is supposed to be used to limit curtain movement past installation restrictions (e.g. window board or alcove).
+This is intended to be used to limit curtain movement past installation restrictions (e.g. window board or alcove).

 ##### CMD_SET_FULL_CURTAIN_LENGTH
 `00 ff 9a fa cc 36`
 - Sets the 'full' or 'factory defined' maximum curtain length (pos=100) to current curtain position.
 This is supposed to be the absolute maximum curtain length restricted by the physical curtain length (movement past this limit would cause the curtain to rewind in opposite direction)
-- Setting the full curtain length will set also the user defined length to the same value.
+- Setting the full curtain length will set also the user defined (maximum) length to the same value.

 ##### CMD_RESET_CURTAIN_LENGTH
 `00 ff 9a fa 00 fa`
 - Reset the 'user defined' max curtain length back to the factory defined 'full' length.
-Motor also loses its current position and must be reset by winding up the curtain until hard stop.
+Motor also loses its current position and calibration procedure must be done (see 'Position Calibration' chapter below)

 #### Custom firmware commands